karenyyy/Coursera_and_Udemy/deeplearningai_coursera/Sequence Models/md/Operations+on+word+vectors+-+v2.md

 Please feel free to play with the input words in the cell above, to apply equalization to other pairs of words.

 These debiasing algorithms are very helpful for reducing bias, but are not perfect and do not eliminate all traces of bias.
 For example, one weakness of this implementation was that the bias direction $g$ was defined using only the pair of words _woman_ and _man_.
 As discussed earlier, if $g$ were defined by computing $g_1 = e_{woman} - e_{man}$; $g_2 = e_{mother} - e_{father}$; $g_3 = e_{girl} - e_{boy}$; and so on and averaging over them, you would obtain a better estimate of the "gender" dimension in the 50 dimensional word embedding space.
 Feel free to play with such variants as well.

-### Congratulations

-You have come to the end of this notebook, and have seen a lot of the ways that word vectors can be used as well as  modified.

-Congratulations on finishing this notebook!

 **References**:
 - The debiasing algorithm is from Bolukbasi et al., 2016, [Man is to Computer Programmer as Woman is to